-On this traveler favorite tour, hike the classic route from Landmannalaugar to Þórsmörk in 5 days.
+On this popular tour, hike the classic route from Landmannalaugar to Þórsmörk in 5 days.

 The Laugavegur & Fimmvörðuháls Combo

-This 7-day adventure takes you all the way to Skógar, over Fimmvörðuháls, which runs between the Eyjafjallajökull and Mýrdalsjökull glaciers.
+This 7-day adventure takes you to Skógarfoss waterfall and over Fimmvörðuháls pass, which runs between the Eyjafjallajökull and Mýrdalsjökull glaciers.

 The 4-Day Laugavegur Basic

-On this version you hike the trail in 4 days.
-No luggage transport but you get supplies along the trail.
+This hike has you on the trail for 4 days.
+Luggage transport is not available, but supplies are provided along the trail.